Updated: May 2019

 Disclaimer as of 01/05/2018: I think it is best if we are perfectly honest with you about how our current travel blog performs.
 That way, you know more about us and understand why you can trust our advice.
 At the moment, Adventure In You gets over 500,000 visitors and generates around $15,000 USD every month.
-Also, though our FREE Start a Blog Course, we’ve helped over 2500 people get started on their blogging journey!
+Also, through this article and other resources, we’ve helped over 10,000 people get started on their blogging journey!

 Step One: Picking a Good Travel Blog Name